 - Philips H16 Bulb: Check Today’s Price

 The bulbs above are a universal option for fog lights, many most drivers would want to install H16 LEDs for fogs.
 They are incredibly bright compared to the stock bulbs and you can use them as every day driving lights.
 You will not get flashed by oncoming traffic with these bulbs.
 The bulbs are also very affordable compared to off-road lights.
 Really, a solid choice.

 If on the other hand, you don’t care about getting flashed or have plans of wheeling often, then keep reading.
 LED lights by Baja Designs are truly the way to go when it comes to off-road lighting.
 These lights can be mounted as ditch lights, fog lights, and many other areas.

 Enjoy 4,900 lumens utilizing 4 Cree LEDs.
-The Squadron-R Pro’s lightweight and powerful capabilities make it the ideal companion for all of your late night off-roading adventures.
+The Squadron-R Pro’s lightweight and powerful capabilities make it the ideal companion for all of your late-night off-roading adventures.
 Relish high-performance and durability with nearly 50,000 hours of auxiliary light.
-As always, Baja Designs offers a 30-day satisfaction guarantee & limited lifetime Warranty.
+As always, Baja Designs offers a 30-day satisfaction guarantee & a limited lifetime Warranty.

 Baja Squadron Options